-This recipe for Ginger Sesame Spring Rolls is a flavorful way to eat more vegetables!
-Marinated tofu, fresh vegetables, and a delicious ginger sesame sauce.
+These Vegetable Spring Rolls are a flavorful way to eat more veggies!
+Packed with marinated tofu, fresh vegetables, and a delicious ginger sesame sauce.
 In partnership with Dr. Praeger’s.

 “Why don’t I make spring rolls more often?!??!!?” is the first thing that came out of my mouth once I took my first bite of these ginger sesame spring rolls.
 I hate to admit this, but I’ve had spring roll wrappers in my pantry for… awhile.
 Way too long.
 I totally forgot about them, honestly, but not anymore!

 Spring rolls are absolutely perfect for the warmer months because you can stuff them with any crunchy raw vegetables, sliced mango for a sweet punch, savory tofu, rice… the options are endless.
 Dip them in a finger-lickin’ sauce and BOOM, you’ve got a meal.

 I LOVE this vegetable spring roll recipe because it’s packed with plenty of fresh veggies, plus tofu to add some protein.
 Gimme all the nutrients!